 Is there anything that a Solicitor can do that a Barrister cannot?

 Unlike the usual lawyers, barristers do not prepare and sign the contracts and wills of a client.
 They may offer some legal advice but they’re not the ones who handle it.

-The goal here is to not make your situation any worse.
+The goal here is to avoid making your situation any worse.
 If you are already in a dispute that gives you headaches, you will surely not want any more of those.
 So better make sure that you listen and cooperate well with your lawyers to minimise the chances of getting in trouble.
-It wouldn’t hurt as well to discuss and clarify the steps you are taking with your lawyers so you’d have an assessment whether it’s worth your money or not.
+It wouldn’t hurt as well to discuss and clarify the steps you are taking with your lawyers so you can assess whether it’s worth your money or not.

 Drafting documents under solicitor instruction gives more credibility as it is closely supervised.
 Documents for an ongoing court proceeding are important since it is used to get the client through his/her situation.
-Not only should they be carefully gathered and crafted, but they must also be handled with care.
+Not only should the documents be carefully gathered and crafted, but they must also be handled with care.

 Whether or not you’ve experienced getting involved in a legal dispute, taking advice from a legal expert is a wise move to make sure that you’re not doing anything against the law.
-And even if you’ve already went through a court proceeding successfully, it is still better to keep in mind the things of what to do and not to avoid any conflict in the future.
+Even if you already went through a court proceeding successfully, it is still better to keep in mind what to do in legal disputes and to avoid conflicts in the future.